Jeremiah Riggs: Professional wrestling career

 Riggs began his professional wrestling career training with Dutch Mantel in Murfreesboro, Tennessee.

 WWE

-Tough Enough

 In March 2011, he was announced as one of the fourteen contestants for the return of WWE Tough Enough on the USA Network.
 Throughout the show, Riggs was complimented on his heart and athleticism.
 He was nicknamed "MMA" by the trainers because of his mixed martial arts background.
 Along with Martin, he was one of just two contestants to not get stuck in the bottom three.
 Riggs finished third on the show, being eliminated in week nine because of his inexperience inside the ring.

-Florida Championship Wrestling (2011)

 In May 2011, Riggs made his debut for Florida Championship Wrestling, the developmental territory for the WWE.
 He defeated Peter Orlov in his first match as a part of the Tough Enough finale.
 However, Riggs was released after being informed that WWE had no interest in signing him following the tryout in FCW after rubbing officials and other wrestlers the wrong way.